gigapay/Documentation/source/includes/_payment_terms.md

 # Payment Terms

 This endpoint allows you to retrieve the payment terms associated with your integration.
-The response includes information about security deposits for each currency.
-For integrations with a security deposit at Gigapay, the endpoint displays the total deposit amount (`credit_limit`) and how much of that deposit has been utilized (`credit_used`), broken down by currency.
+The response includes information about credit limits for each currency.
+To enable InstantPay, a prepayment matching the `credit_limit` is required. `credit_used` denotes the sum of the `invoiced_amount` of all payouts created but not yet funded, broken down by currency.

 ### The Payment Terms object